Frequently Asked Questions about Auburn School District's Professional Learning Community (PLC) Late Starts

 Yes.
 You may contact your student's principal to set up a visitation.

-Is there any additional costs to the district for this program and from which budget is it being paid?
+Are there any additional costs to the district for this program and from which budget is it being paid?

 The Professional Learning Community (PLC) late start is cost neutral.